Relational De-Creation

 Introduction

-Any doctrine — including the doctrine of final judgment argued for in this paper — must be derived from Scripture itself.
-Historical background, language study, culture, and archaeology can help clarify the meaning of biblical texts, but they must never become the foundation that creates doctrine.
+This means that final judgment must not be defined by philosophy, inherited systems, or other human constructions.
+It must be defined by Scripture’s own account of life, death, judgment, resurrection, exclusion, and new creation.
+Historical background, language study, culture, and archaeology may clarify the meaning of biblical texts, but they must never become the foundation that creates doctrine.
 Doctrine must come from Scripture’s own language, categories, and message.
-If philosophy becomes the premise, then the result is no longer the doctrine of Scripture, but Scripture mixed with human ideas.

 This paper argues for a relational form of conditional immortality.
 By relational de-creation I mean the final unraveling of human existence through exclusion from the Creator who alone sustains life.